LarisaSpring/FundaDevMonitor/README.md

 # FundaDevMonitor
 This README describes how to setup solution to monitor queue of messages.
 Please just follow few steps:

-## Provide your Access id and Secret access key in order to get an access to AWS SQS
+## Provide your Access id and Secret access key in order to get an access to AWS SQS - you need this to debug

 You can do it in 2 ways:
 1. As shown on the PassArgs.png: